Research Methods in Human Rights

 9781803922607 Edward Elgar Publishing

-Edited by Bård A. Andreassen, Professor, Institute of Human Rights, University of Oslo, Norway, Claire Methven O’Brien, Reader in Law, School of Law, University of Dundee and Global Practitioner, University of Strathclyde, UK and Hans-Otto Sano, Senior Researcher, Emeritus, the Danish Institute for Human Rights, Denmark
+Edited by Bård A. Andreassen, Professor, Norwegian Centre for Human Rights, University of Oslo, Norway, Claire Methven O’Brien, Reader in Law, School of Law, University of Dundee, UK and Hans-Otto Sano, Senior Researcher, Emeritus, Danish Institute for Human Rights, Denmark

 In this thoroughly revised second edition editors Bård A. Andreassen, Claire Methven O’Brien and Hans-Otto Sano advance contemporary discussions on human rights methodology, bringing together an array of leading scholars to offer instruction and guidance on the methodological approaches to human rights research.